 For investment properties, discrete financial information is provided to the CEO on an aggregated investment property basis.
-The information provided is net rentals (including gross rent and property expenses), the change in fair value of investment properties and fair value of investment properties.
+The information provided is net rentals (including gross rent and property expenses), the change in fair value of investment properties.
 The individual investment properties are aggregated into segments with similar economic characteristics.
 The CEO considers that this is best achieved by aggregating into retail, office and industrial.